LiuyinYang1101/STEEGFormer/README.md

 If you use our model or find it useful, please cite the following paper:

 > *Currently under double-blind review; the citation will be updated as soon as it is published.
-In the meantime, you are welcome to read our previous version on* [*OpenReview*](https://openreview.net/forum?id=V5Zn0VVvBE).
+In the meantime, you are welcome to read our previous version on* [*OpenReview*](https://openreview.net/forum?id=V5Zn0VVvBE), which got rejected in ICLR 2025.

 ```bibtex
 @misc{